Costa Rica Merri-Mac Reunion

 Where will my daughter be sleeping?

 The bulk of this trip is oriented around traveling between host families (BME has long standing relationships with these host families) in the rain forest.
-Trip participants will participate in home stays while interacting with local families and enjoying home cooked meals.
-The first and last night of the trip will be spent in a hotel in San Jose.
+Trip participants will stay largely in bunkhouses and bunkbeds just like at camp!
+Our host families have designated places for us, as well as private bathrooms.

 How is Black Mountain Expeditions (BME) related to Merri-Mac and Timberlake?

-Merri-Mac, Timberlake and BME are owned and operated by the Boyd family and this trip is exclusively for camp girls.
+Merri-Mac, Timberlake and BME are owned and operated by the Troxler family and this trip is exclusively for camp girls.

 Who can I speak to if I have additional questions?